Sharanc25/Elements/Thesis/README.txt

 Measure Compilation Time:
 time pdflatex -output-directory=build thesis.tex

+Debugging:
+epstopdf: Too Many input files - All *.eps filenames should not have spaces in them.

 IISc Thesis Folder Structure:
 1. Each section (Introduction, Experimental Details, etc..) are inside the "Chapters" folder.
 2. Images are inside their corresponding folders (like Tensile Test, Texture, etc..).
 This structure is